36. The Weimar Republic

 Eisner, the first premier of the People’s State of Bavaria, was assassinated on February 21, 1919 by Prince Arco-Valley (1897 – 1945), and seven Thule members were executed by the communists, becoming the first martyrs of the movement that would become the Nazi party.[39]
 Arco-Valley’s mother, Emily Freiin von Oppenheim (1869 – 1957), was from a wealthy Jewish banking family.
 According to Goodrick-Clarke, Arco-Valley was resentful at his exclusion from the Thule Society and wanted to prove his patriotism.[40]
 “Eisner” Valley claimed, “is a Bolshevist, a Jew; he isn’t German, he doesn’t feel German, he subverts all patriotic thoughts and feelings.
 He is a traitor to this land.”
 The killing of Eisner made von Arco-Valley a hero to the far right.

 However, Arco-Valley’s action triggered retaliation by socialists, communists and anarchists throughout Munich, during which a number of people were killed, including another member of the Thule Society, Prince Gustav of Thurn and Taxis (1888 – 30 April 1919).
-Prince Gustav’s uncle was Prince Paul of Thurn and Taxis, King Ludwig II of Bavaria’s homosexual lover, who helped Wagner intercede with the king on behalf of Bismarck to have the pro-Prussian Chlodwig, Prince of Hohenlohe-Schillingsfürst appointed Minister President of Bavaria.[52]
+The dynasty of Thurn and Taxis are one of the wealthiest families in Europe, and have long been associated with the Rothschilds, the Illuminati and the Asiatic Brethren.
+Prince Gustav’s uncle was Prince Paul of Thurn and Taxis, King Ludwig II of Bavaria’s homosexual lover, who helped Wagner intercede with the king on behalf of Bismarck to have the pro-Prussian Chlodwig, Prince of Hohenlohe-Schillingsfürst appointed Minister President of Bavaria.[41]
 Paul’s brother, Maximilian Anton, Hereditary Prince of Thurn and Taxis (1831 – 1867), was married to Duchess Helene in Bavaria, a granddaughter of Maximilian I Joseph of Bavaria.
-Duchess Helene’s father, Duke Maximilian Joseph in Bavaria, was introduced to Wagner through his cousin of Ludwig II and became his patron.[53]
+Duchess Helene’s father, Duke Maximilian Joseph in Bavaria, was introduced to Wagner through his cousin of Ludwig II and became his patron.[42]
 Duchess Helene was also a cousin of Pedro I of Brazil, the father of Pedro II of Brazil, and the friend of Wagner and Arthur de Gobineau.

 Johannes Hoffmann (1867 – 1930) succeeded Eisner as minister-president of the People’s State of Bavaria on March 17, 1919 as the first freely elected Bavarian Minister President.
 After the assassination of Eisner, opposing factions of the far left competed for control of Munich, and turned on those they thought were traitors.
 Some of the “reds” had seized several leading members of Thule society, and on April 30 they made the fatal mistake of executing them.
 As the news spread, volunteers calling themselves the Volkswehr (“the people’s defense”) organized themselves within the city to retaliate, and crushed the red revolution on May 2.
 At Hoffman’s commission, Sebottendorff, who joined the Volkswehr, founded a second paramilitary group, the Freikorps Oberland, a force that later would put down workers’ insurrections.[43]